Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool loads a tap into memory and optionally verifies it live.
-It distinguishes between preferred plan and legacy code, and explains behavior with and without url, making it distinct from siblings like forge_inspect or forge_save.
+It distinguishes two modes (with/without url) and two input types (plan vs code).
+However, it does not explicitly differentiate from sibling tools like forge_inspect or forge_save, leaving some ambiguity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.